Funeral Plan Checklist

 The deceased may have also left wishes that donations to a special cause be left in lieu of flowers.
 If this is the case, be sure to inform family and friends well in advance of the funeral, as well as provide them with appropriate information on where they can send their donations

-Eulogies are a traditional part of the funeral services.
+Eulogies are a traditional part of funeral services.
 You must decide who will deliver the eulogy.
 Some elect to have a clergy member deliver it, while others choose a family member or friend.
 Some families prefer to prepare the eulogy in video or audio form beforehand.
 Consider your options with your loved ones.

 If your family member requested certain songs or music types played during the services, you may need to provide these to the funeral home.
 You can also choose generic music provided by the funeral home itself if the deceased and their loved ones didn’t specify a preference.

-While the funeral home generally handles transportation of the body, you may need to consider transportation options for the family and other close loved ones.
+While the funeral home generally handles the transportation of the body, you may need to consider transportation options for the family and other close loved ones.
 You may elect to rent a funeral home limo for the procession.

 14. Purchasing a Headstone or Grave Marker